Projjol/machine-learning/projects/capstone/capstone_report_template.md

 An interesting observation is that all the values of the features returned by zipline are quite similar.
 The reason for this is that in a stable index such as the S&P 500, individual parameters don't stray afar from each other, as a whole the index does well or poorly.
 It's worthwhile to note the spike in the graphs around 2008-2009 which corresponds to the global economic meltdown, very low volumes for very high prices.

 ### Algorithms and Techniques
 Given that this is a regression problem, I would like to use linear regression as my learner for a given input.
 The input itself will be a set of technical indicators.
 The dependant value, or the value that needs to be predicted would be the 'price' variable.
 Linear regression helps us model the relationship between a scalar dependant variable [y] and a set of explanatory variables [X].
 If the learner is successfull, it would understand the trend of the underlying data and the corresponding MAE would be small.
+For further refinement and improvement I would like to try a SVM implementation.

 ### Benchmark